scottjs/wp-boilerplate/README.md

 ## Installation

-1. Download/extract a copy of this repository to a location accessable by your local environment.
+1. Download/extract a copy of this repository to a location accessible by your local environment.
 Ensure that the `public` directory is set to the document root and you have a host entry configured for the project.
 2. Copy, paste and rename `.env-sample` to `.env`.
 3. Update the `.env` configuration options as necessary.
 4. Run `composer install` to download the companion packages and install WP core.